JREAM/config-ubuntu/README.md

 ```

 ### Script Files
+For user specific items such as dotfiles, it will install under the user running
+the `sudo` command.
+So if i do `jesse@x1> sudo ./server.sh` and run `dot` all
+the dotfiles will be set with my username.
+(This does not apply to global
+packages.)

-There are two main script files:
+- **Run a main script file**:

-- `./desktop.sh` Options to install desktop items.
+- `sudo ./desktop.sh` Options to install desktop items.
-- `./server.sh` Options to install server items, you can do this on your desktop too.
+- `sudo ./server.sh` Options to install server items, you can do this on your desktop also.
+- `sudo ./devops.sh` Options to install devops items, you can do this on your desktop also.

+* You must run from a main script otherwise paths and variables would be off.
+There is a built in check to prevent this also.

 ***